lbhs/Interactivechemistry.org/README.md

-## Welcome to IC2020 Games Website
+## Welcome to the Interactivechemistry.org website
-This page is the code for the webiste here: https://lbhs.github.io/Games/
+This page is the code for the webiste here: http://Interactivechemistry.org

 See our games's code at: https://github.com/lbhs